What Does it Take to Be an Occupational Health or Safety Specialist?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Safety Person
+- Safety Investigator/Cause Analyst

 The states with the most job growth for Occupational Health or Safety Specialist are Utah, North Dakota, and Colorado.
 Watch out if you plan on working in Vermont, Rhode Island, or Maine.
 These states have the worst job growth for this type of profession.

-Occupational Health or Safety Specialist Average Salary
+Salary for an Occupational Health or Safety Specialist

 The salary for Occupational Health and Safety Specialists ranges between about $42,450 and $108,520 a year.